fluid-checkout/fluid-checkout/readme.txt

 * Added: Compatibility with plugin SUMO Subscriptions.
 * Improved: Add wrapper for the product name on order summary cart items to allow better control of the layout.
+* Improved: Show and allow checking "Same as shipping/billing address" checkbox when the first address is not yet complete.
 * Fixed: Compatibility with theme Flatsome.
 Fix page content width on the checkout page.
 Fix issue causing payment processing to be cancelled when using third-party payment gateway plugins.
 * Fixed: Hidden position option for the coupon code section on the checkout page not working as expected.
 * Fixed: Compatibility with plugin Revolut Gateway for WooCommerce.
 Fix title edits being applied globally for the Revolut payment method.
 Fix Revolut payments getting aborted when switching browser tabs during checkout.